phoenix-1337/OddsConverter/README.md

 Odds Converter is a web-based tool which is designed to convert betting odds between different formats, including decimal, fractional, American, and percentage odds.
 It's an easy-to-use app for sports betting enthusiasts and professionals.

+Feel free to put this app on your site.
+I only ask that you leave the link to my site in the HTML.

 ## Features

 - **Multiple Formats**: Supports decimal, fractional, American, and percentage odds.